top of page

 Hari’s climbing success continued into 2024, where he reached the peak of the tallest mountain in North America, Denali (6,190m / 20,310ft).
 Working with Alpine Ascents, who coordinated his expedition, Hari summited with a five strong team, including his brother Nanda and Mingma Sherpa (who both summitted Everest with him in 2023) and the team from Alpine Ascents (Jangbu Sherpa (expedition leader), Aaron Schoening (guide), Westley Shaffer (guide) that expertly led the climb.

-Spring 2025 saw Hari continue to reach new heights as he set yet another world first as the first double above-knee amputee to summit with prosthetic legs the highest peak outside of Asia – Mount Aconcagua (6,961m/ 22,837 ft).
+Spring 2025 saw Hari continue to reach new heights as he set yet another world record, as the first double above-knee amputee to summit with prosthetic legs the highest peak outside of Asia – Mount Aconcagua (6,961m/ 22,837 ft).
 Hari's team for this climb included Mingma Sherpa and Abiral Rai, who also accompanied him during his Everest climb and the amazing team from Life Happens Outdoors including Rami Rasamny (expedition leader), Gustavo Caselli (lead guide), and Khalil Chehab.

 Working with Life Happens Outdoors, Rami Rasamny, the climb leader who led the Aconcagua expedition, said: “Hari was an inspiration beyond words.
 There wasn’t a person who didn’t stop in awe at this incredible human being, humble, good humoured and always smiling all whilst scaling one of the most challenging summits amongst the seven.”